Nate Freiman

-Nathan Samuel Freiman (born December 31, 1986) is an American former professional baseball first baseman who played for the Oakland Athletics of Major League Baseball in 2013 and 2014.
-In 2013, baseball writer Tim Brown wrote, "Near as anyone can tell, there's never been a taller major-league position player than Freiman."
+Nathan Samuel Freiman (born December 31, 1986) is an American former professional baseball first baseman who played in Major League Baseball (MLB) for the Oakland Athletics in 2013 and 2014.
+In 2013, baseball writer Tim Brown wrote of his 6 ft 8 in (2.03 m) frame, "Near as anyone can tell, there's never been a taller major-league position player than Freiman."

 Freiman holds Duke University's career home run record, and the school's second-highest all-time batting average.
 In the minor leagues, playing in the San Diego Padres organization, he led the Northwest League in runs batted in (RBIs) and extra base hits in 2009, was a Midwest League midseason All-Star in 2010, and was a California League postseason All-Star in 2011.
 In 2012, Freiman led the Texas League in RBIs and hits, and was both a midseason and postseason All-Star.

 In December 2012, the Astros picked Freiman in the Rule 5 draft and added him to their 40-man roster.
 In March 2013, the Athletics claimed him off waivers, and he made his major league debut for the Athletics the following month.
 Freiman was voted American League Rookie of the Month for May 2013, and for the season he batted .274.
 He started 2014 in Triple-A. But after leading the Pacific Coast League in RBIs through June 29, while tying for seventh in the league in home runs, he was called back up to the A's.
 On July 2, 2015, the A's designated Freiman for assignment.
 He played for Team Israel at the 2017 World Baseball Classic.

 Freiman is married to golfer Amanda Blumenherst.
 The two were Duke's ACC Senior Male and Female Athletes of the Year in 2009.

 Early life

 Freiman is Jewish, and was born in Washington, D.C., to Len and Marjorie Freiman, a lawyer and a teacher of Judaism, respectively.
 Both of his parents have law degrees.
 His younger brother, Eli, was preparing for medical board examinations as Nate was starting his major league career early in the 2013 season.

-Freiman grew up in the college town of Wellesley, Massachusetts, a western suburb of Boston, where he was also taught AP Physics by Michael Krieger in his senior year, and his ability to throw an egg at high speed towards a blanket was recognized by the teacher.
+Freiman grew up in the college town of Wellesley, Massachusetts, a western suburb of Boston.
 He was both a pitcher and a slugging catcher for the Wellesley High School baseball team for four years, graduating in 2005.
 In his junior year, he led the Bay State Conference with a .500 batting average and 19 RBIs.
 As a pitcher with a 90 mph fastball, he was 17–1 in his last two years.
 As a batter, he hit .500.
 He was a three-time all-Conference selection, and a two-year team captain.